-Housing savings banks' required reserves held at the central bank included, until September 2003, kuna funds held in accounts at the central bank.
+Housing savings banks' required reserves held at the central bank include funds in vaults.
+Until September 2003, they also included kuna funds held in accounts at the central bank.

 Claims on central government and funds are claims in kuna on the Republic of Croatia and central government funds.